What Courses Do You Take When Earning a BS in Elementary Education?

 How Can You Earn Your BS in Elementary Education?

-Earning an education degree takes time and commitment—a reality that can make completing a bachelor’s in Elementary Education challenging if you work full time or have family responsibilities.
-But, thanks to online learning, earning a bachelor’s degree is more possible than ever for busy adults like you.
+Earning an education degree takes time and commitment—a reality that can make completing a bachelor’s in elementary education challenging if you work full time or have family responsibilities.
+But, thanks to online learning, earning a bachelor’s degree is possible for busy adults like you.

 When you choose to earn a BS in Elementary Education online, you’ll be able to complete the majority of your coursework from home or anywhere else you have internet access.
-Plus, online bachelor’s programs offer flexible scheduling, giving you the power to attend class at whatever time of day works best for your life.
+Plus, online bachelor’s programs give you the flexibility to attend class at whatever time of day works best for your life.

-For your demonstration teaching experience, online education institutions like Walden University will help you find placement at an elementary school in your community.
-Such conveniences are why so many working adults are turning to online teaching degrees.
+For your demonstration teaching experience, online education institutions like Walden University can help you find placement at an elementary school in your community.
+Such conveniences are why so many working adults are turning to online teaching degree programs.
 They’re a great way to gain the knowledge you need to become a certified teacher.

 Walden University is an accredited institution offering a BS in Elementary Education (Teacher Licensure) degree program online.
 Expand your career options and earn your degree using a convenient, flexible learning platform that fits your busy life.